-Since 1999, the Eiteljorg Museum of American Indians and Western Art has focused on the artists and field of contemporary Native American and First Nations art through the Eiteljorg Contemporary Art Fellowship.
-The Eiteljorg and the Fellowship have played a unique and critical role in increasing national and international awareness and appreciation for Native Contemporary Art.
+Since 1999, the Eiteljorg Museum of American Indians and Western Art has recognized and celebrated Native American and First Nations artists in the field of contemporary Native art through its introduction of the Eiteljorg Contemporary Art Fellowship.
+The Eiteljorg Museum has played a unique and critical role in increasing national and international awareness and appreciation for contemporary Native art.

-One of the five artists is invited to be part of the Fellowship based on their distinguished contribution to the field and their overall body of work.
-An independent jury selects all five artists with the Fellowship advisory committee (who nominate the Selectors) and the Eiteljorg weighs in on the invited artist.
+One of the five artists is invited to be part of the Fellowship based on their established exhibition history, extensive body of work, and distinguished contribution to the field.
+An independent jury selects four artists, however, the Eiteljorg curatorial staff, Selectors, and Fellowship Advisory Committee collaborate to determine the Invited Fellow.

-Art Fellowship is a partnership between the museum and the artists.
-For the 2021 Fellowship the museum will:
+The Eiteljorg Contemporary Art Fellowship is a partnership between the museum and the artists.
+For the 2023 Fellowship the museum will:

-- Purchase work from the artist for the permanent collection.
+- Purchase work from the artist for the museum’s permanent collection.

 - Publish a catalog featuring the five artists and their work.